Fleur de sel: Harvesting

 Fleur de sel can be collected only when it is very sunny, dry, and with slow, steady winds.
 Because of the nature of its formation, fleur de sel is produced in small quantities.
-At Guérande, France, each salt marsh produces only about one kilo (2.2 pounds) per day.
+At Guérande, France, each salt marsh produces only about one kilogram (2.2 pounds) per day.
 Because of this and the labor-intensive way in which it is harvested, fleur de sel is the most expensive of salts.

 This method of salt formation and collection results in salt crystals that are not uniform.
 The salt also has a much higher amount of moisture than common salt (up to 10% compare to 0.5% for common salt), allowing the crystals to stick together in snowflake-like forms.
-The moisture means that fleur de sel won't dissolve right away on your tongue, so the taste lingers.
-Also, since it is unrefined, it is not just sodium chloride.
-Other minerals, like calcium, and magnesium chloride, give it a more complex flavor.
+Other minerals, like calcium and magnesium chloride, give it a more complex flavor.
 These chemicals make fleur de sel taste even saltier than salt, and give it what has been described as the flavor of the sea.
 Trace mineral content depends upon the location at which it is harvested, so the flavor varies with point of origin.

 Fleur de sel is rarely the pure white of table salt.
 It is often pale gray or off-white from clay from the salt marsh beds.
 Sometimes it has a faintly pink tinge from the presence of Dunaliella salina, a type of pink microalga commonly found in salt marshes.
-However fleur de sel from Ria Formosa in Portugal is white.
+However, fleur de sel from Ria Formosa in Portugal is white.

 Uses

-Only about 5% of salt is used for cooking, but fleur de sel is used only to flavor food.
-It is not used in place of salt during the cooking process, instead, it is added just before serving, like a garnish, a "finishing salt," to boost the flavor of eggs, fish, meat, vegetables, chocolate, and caramel.
+Only about 5% of salt is used for cooking, but fleur de sel is mostly used to flavor food.
+It is not commonly used in place of salt during the cooking process; instead, it is added just before serving, like a garnish, a "finishing salt," to boost the flavor of eggs, fish, meat, vegetables, chocolate, and caramel.